 - There’s an Adobe data migration tool that should assist you with most of the data (store configuration, products, customers, orders, promos, shopping cart rules, and so on), but you’ll have to migrate custom and extension data manually.

 - Magento Patches Upgrade

 Generally, new Magento versions include bug and security fixes as well as new features and enhancements.
 Every release includes a number of modifications, although the version number is changed (e.g. from 2.3.1 to 2.3.2).

 After these upgrades, you might run into some compatibility issues between your newly upgraded Magento version and your theme, extensions, or customizations.
-Very often after these upgrades, you may also need to hire a Magento PHP developer to fix incompatibility troubles and make the webshop work properly again.
+Very often after these upgrades, you may also need to hire a magento certified developer to fix incompatibility troubles and make the webshop work properly again.

 Magento Patches Upgrade

 Patches are a kind of upgrade that only address the most serious concerns.
 They can be used to fix critical bugs or security flaws.
 Magento patches are ideal for situations when you don’t have time to do a complete upgrade, but need to safeguard your webshop from cyber security threats.
 Magento adds a tag to the version number after applying a patch (e.g., 2.3.4-p2).